norling/Cytomine-helm/README.md

 ### Critical

-- An unknown authentication issue between `ims` and `core` prevents file uploads.
+- A routing issue prevents accessing uploaded images in `ims`.

 - `software_router` needs a redesign so that it can use kubernetes jobs (or something like that) for running algorithms.